Best Matches Seen October 2017

 GLORY 45 9/30/17

 Zakaria Zouggary vs. Massaro Glunder 3R.
 This matchup of 23-year-olds was billed as a battle of two of the most promising young fighters in the sport.
-I'm there for sure with Zouggary, but not sure about Glunder, who definitely has the talent but is starting to lose close fights now that the competition has improved.
-Glunder is the son of Rodney Faverus aka Glunder, who started out with RINGS Holland and managed to have an MMA and/or kickboxing fight is just about every notable organization other than UFC despite more or less being a .500 fighter.
+I'm there for sure with Zouggary.
+Glunder is definitely already a far better fighter than his father Rodney Faverus aka Glunder, who started out with RINGS Holland and managed to have an MMA and/or kickboxing fight is just about every notable organization other than UFC despite more or less being a .500 fighter, but I'm not sure how far he'll go.
+He definitely has the talent, and almost always has an entertaining fight, but is starting to lose close fights now that the competition has improved.
 This was another of those really close fights, and although it wasn't as explosive & exciting as I hoped, it was definitely an entertaining, high level contest.
-Glunder had a 9 inch reach advantage despite supposedly only being an inch taller (I'd say closer to 3).
+Glunder had a 9 inch reach advantage despite supposedly only being an inch taller (I'd say closer to 3" in reality).
 Glunder fought a very strategic first round, staying long & working the jab to keep Zouggary away, but Zouggary was never there when he tried to follow it.
-Zouggary didn't really get anything going until the final seconds when he darted in with a jab & threw a series of hooks, buckling Glunder with a left.
-Glunder outlanded Zouggary & was controlling the fight with his reach, but I'd still give the round to Zouggary because one damaging punch is worth more than a dozen solid range keepers.
-Zouggary made good adjustments in the 2nd, moving his head to freeze Glunder's jab then dropping down with a body punch & following with a kick or a head punch.
+Nonetheless, this was the way Glunder needed to fight as Zouggary is dangerous when he can let his hands go on the inside, and he was able to keep Zouggary from getting anything going until the final seconds when he darted in with a jab & threw a series of hooks, buckling Glunder with a left.
+Glunder outlanded Zouggary & was controlling the fight with his reach, but I'd still give the round to Zouggary because one damaging punch was worth more than a dozen solid range keepers.
+Zouggary made good adjustments in the 2nd, moving his head to freeze Glunder's jab then dropping down with a body punch to get inside & following with a kick or a head punch.
 Entering to the body allowed Zouggary to flurry on the inside, which was clearly to his advantage beyond the obvious reason as he had quicker hands & better defensive movement/reflexes.
 Glunder finally landed the left hook counter he was looking for, but overall Zouggary seemed the more effective fighter as there were simply more things he could do out there & he did a better job of giving himself opportunities.
-I thought Glunder would have been better off sticking to the style he used in the first round, as he won 2 1/2 minutes of it & it was keeping Zouggary from using his speed & creativity.
+If Glunder was going to stray from what was working in the 1st, he needed to do something to counteract Zouggary's adjustments & keep him from getting inside through level changes & angles, and that's where he was lacking as he didn't have an answer for Zouggary's speed & creativity once he was no longer keeping him on the outside.
 Glunder didn't fight poorly by any means after the 1st, each round was pretty close, but he didn't fight as disciplined either.
 The flying knee was one of the tactics Zouggary would try to get himself inside.
-It looked like it might have worked in the 3rd, but when he connected in the third it was with soft tissue & Glunder going down was more from his feet being at an off angle & trying to avoid Zouggary's follow up right, so I think Paul Nicholls did a good job calling it a slip.
-I gave this round to Zouggary as well, but again it wasn't super decisive.
+It looked like it might have worked, but when he connected in the third it was with soft tissue & Glunder going down was more from his feet being at an off angle & trying to avoid Zouggary's follow up right, so I think Paul Nicholls did a good job calling it a slip.
+The 1st two rounds weren't super decisive, but Zouggary really stepped up the pressure in the 3rd, using his speed to create chaos & make it more of a brawl.
+This was the only clear round for Zouggary, even without the potential knockdown.
 3 judges also had it 30-27 Zouggary, while the other 2 had it 29-28.
 Good match.

 GLORY Featherweight Title Match: Robin van Roosmalen vs. Serhiy Adamchuk 5R.
-Former featherweight champion Adamchuk lost to Petpanomrung Kiatmuu9 in the Featherweight Contender Tournament Final at GLORY 39, but apparently they don't have many contenders in this division, as he got a title shot after van Roosmalen successfully defended against Kiatmuu9 at GLORY 41 despite winning 2 of his last 5.
-These two have become amongst the hardest fighters to score as Adamchuk tends to have defensive oriented fights where not a lot of clean blows land & everyone knows van Roosmalen is going to come forward the whole fight & he's such a force that they have to disrupt him, but when they're able to do so it tends to wind up with both men landing almost an even number of strikes but Robin just edging the decision because he's the aggressor & has the reputation for being a huge hitter (which is earned but seems so engrained now that he gets the edge even when he's not landing that cleanly or consistently).
-I wasn't sure if this fight was going to come off or not, but it turned out to be better than I expected.
+Former featherweight champion Adamchuk lost to Petpanomrung Kiatmuu9 in the Featherweight Contender Tournament Final at GLORY 39, but apparently they don't have many contenders in this division, as he got a title shot after van Roosmalen successfully defended against Kiatmuu9 at GLORY 41 despite winning just 2 of his last 5.
+These two have become amongst the hardest fighters to score.
+Adamchuk tends to have defensive oriented fights where not a lot of clean blows land as he's more about the move than the stick, so whatever lands lands but he's going to use his footwork or clinch when he can't.
+On the other hand, everyone knows van Roosmalen is just going to come forward relentlessly the whole fight & he's such a force that his opponent has no choice but to try to disrupt him somehow, but that usually means trying to hit him when he's coming in, and results in both men landing almost an even number of strikes but Robin just edging the decision because he's the aggressor & has the reputation for being a huge hitter (which is earned but seems so engrained now that he gets the edge even when he's not landing that cleanly or consistently).
+I wasn't sure if this fight was going to come off or not, but it turned out to be better than I expected even though it played out as you'd envision, and being another of those close fights was obviously too its advantage.
 Adamchuk fought a really good first round, using feints to set up a single shot then circle out before Robin could counter.
-Robin will never be detered from walking an opponent down though, and he began to adjust to Adamchuk's quick escapes, either grabbing him as he was trying to exit so he could get a punch or two in before the break or spreading his arms somewhat at his sides to impede Adamchuk's exit.
-Adamchuk was able to hold his position the one time he actually used a body kick, but despite the thai fighters showing middle kicks were your best chance against Robin, he was only throwing a kick per round & too often he allowed van Roosmalen to keep him backed against the ropes.
+Still, the problem for Adamchuk is he's mainly throwing head punches then moving, and Robin's defenses are so strong to that area that few of them are really getting through his block.
+That being said, van Roosmalen isn't the traditional stalker in that his defense is really superb everywhere, his block protects his head, he gets his hands back to block so quickly whenever he punches that it makes it really hard for the opponent to counter his counter punches, and he's got a short torso that combined with his forward leaning stance is just hard to find.
+Adamchuk kept looking for the left knee that should have been open, but wasn't really landing because of van Roosmalen's stance & the general way he's shaped.
+Meanwhile, van Roosmalen did a great job of attacking the body to take some of the wind out of Adamchuk's sails, which was especially effective given Adamchuk was fighting a style so predicated on cardio with all his backward & sideways movement.
+Robin will never be detered from walking an opponent down, and he began to adjust to Adamchuk's quick escapes, either grabbing him as he was trying to exit so he could get a punch or two in before the break or spreading his arms somewhat at his sides to impede Adamchuk's exit.
+Adamchuk was able to hold his position the one time he actually used a body kick, but despite the Thai fighters showing middle kicks were your best chance against Robin, he was only throwing a kick per round & too often he allowed van Roosmalen to keep him backed against the ropes.
 I know you don't want to trade with van Roosmalen, but he also applies too much pressure to make 5 rounds of circling backwards a viable strategy.
 The more energy Adamchuk was forced to expend evading, the more he wasn't actually doing much to score any points and van Roosmalen incrementally built up his lead.
 It felt van Roosmalen was starting to run away with the fight, but early in the 4th round when they showed the strike stats, Adamchuk had outlanded him 48-46 (78-68 for the fight).
 Adamchuk came out aggressive in the 4th, but it didn't last.
-In the 5th, he was forced to stand in the pocket & trade with Robin because Robin was up 3-1, at worst.
+In the 5th though, he was forced to stand in the pocket & trade with Robin because Robin was up 3-1, at worst.
 This was by far the best round of the fight, as Adamchuk landed some good fast punch combos early, with Robin's left eye swelling up quickly.
 Adamchuk finished strong with his famous rolling thunder setting up a lengthy punch combo that caused bleeding from van Roosmalen's nose.
 The fight seemed better the 1st time because the last round was considerably more entertaining than the other 4, but overall it was always at least interesting.
 Van Roosmalen pretty clearly won the fight with his power & ring generalship if you're just looking at the fight as a whole, but I had it 48-47.
 3 judges scored it that way, with the other two giving Robin 4 rounds.
 Good match.

 Bellator KB 7 9/23/17: Jorina Baars vs. Anke Van Gestel 3R.
 Baars just walked through Irene Martens in her Bellator debut on 9/2/16 to raise her record to 41-0, but former Enfusion 61 & 64kg champion Van Gestel was going to at least make her earn the victory.
 Van Gestel did her best to surmount Baars 71" reach, fighting at a high pace & constantly pressuring her, but the skill difference was clearly on Baars side as well as the size.
 Baars is a much cleaner, crisper puncher & did a great job of timing Van Gestel coming in.
 Van Gestel put a lot of volume on her, but her shots were much wider & less powerful.
 The first round was particularly action packed with both women struggling to establish their preferred range, Baars leading with front kicks to keep Van Gestel at distance & Van Gestel angling in & working short range punches.
 Baars could work this style for 6 rounds, she's so relaxed, not efforting at all & just working her distance keeping jab & kicks, but Van Gestel had to stress to get into range, and as her pace slowed a little after the first round, Baars increasingly began to pick her apart.
 Baars is an accurate striker to begin with, but Van Gestel would eat a jab to get inside, and once she was there her head was always a stationary target making it easy for Baars to land the right hook.
 Taking 2 punches every time for the chance to work at close range was still a better option for Van Gestel than staying at the end of Baars strikes, but clearly it would have been a less bad option under muay thai rules as Van Gestel's attempts to work knees never really came together, either failing to surmount the height advantage to bring Baars head down & get some power on the clinch knees in time or just deciding not to mess with the clinch & mixing knees in with her body kicks.
 I can't see giving Van Gestel a round, but it was a fun high workrate fight.
 Baars won a unanimous decision 29-28, 30-27, 30-27.
 Good match.